 The templates are basically normal HTML files, but with place-holders (called symbols or exports), which Privoxy fills at run time.
-You can edit the templates with a normal text editor, should you want to customize them.
+It is possible to edit the templates with a normal text editor, should you want to customize them.
 (Not recommended for the casual user).
+Should you create your own custom templates, you should use the config setting templating to specify an alternate location, so your templates do not get overwritten during upgrades.

 Note that just like in configuration files, lines starting with # are ignored when the templates are filled in.